mailgun/documentation/source/user_manual.rst

  email messages won't reach Mailgun.
 Please refer to :ref:`Verifying Your Domain <verifying-your-domain>` for details on how to do that.

-You can see when bounces happen in the Logs tab or see aggregate counters of bounces in the Tracking tab of the Control Panel.
+You can see when bounces happen in the ``Logs`` tab or see counters of bounces, aggregated by tags, in the ``Analytics`` tab of the Control Panel.
 In addition, you can be notified through a webhook or get the data programmatically through the :ref:`Events API <api-events>` or the :ref:`Bounces API <api-bounces>`.